manavmalhotra123/manavmalhotra123/README.md

 - 👋 Hi, I’m Manav Malhotra
 - 👀 I’m interested in Data Science and Coding
 - 🌱 I’m currently learning Deep Learning and DSA in Cpp
-- 💞️ I’m looking for projects and new topics in filed of Data science
+- 💞️ I’m looking for projects in machine learning
+- I'm looking for little help in streamlit

 <!---